What Are the Costs of an Internship in the U.S.?

-When planning for an internship abroad one of the most popular destinations are the United States.
-An important aspect while preparing your stay is to know most of the particular costs you might have to expect when going abroad.
+When planning for an internship abroad, one of the most popular destinations are the United States.
+An important aspect while preparing your stay in the foreign country is to know about the particular costs you have to expect when going there.

 You may be asking yourself questions right about now, such as: How much does my internship cost?

-The budget of your internship varies depending on the internship length, location, lifestyle, the exchange rate as well as the flight costs.
+The budget of your internship depends on the internship length, location, lifestyle, the exchange rate as well as the flight costs.
 This article breaks down the costs of living in a big city in the USA.

 After reading this article you should have a more realistic understanding of how to prepare your budget for your internship in the U.S.

 As per our experience, the most popular cities to intern in the USA are New York, Los Angeles, San Diego, and San Francisco.